malumisa/Project_1_team_8/README.md

 Overall, the impacts of COVID-19 have been uneven—including those on household savings and spending.
 (Source: https://www.bankofcanada.ca/2021/03/household-consumption-in-a-pandemic/)

 Our research sought to better understand the impact on Canadian household spending behaviour.
 Our data and analysus concluded:
-* Demographic data between the 2015 and 2020 census data showed that on average househol income increased, but the share of that income from government sources changes between the two collections, with a greater percentage of the household drawing some of their income from government sources.
+* Demographic data between the 2015 and 2020 census data showed that on average household income increased, but the share of that income from government sources changes between the two collections, with a greater percentage of the household drawing some of their income from government sources.
 * COVID-19 had an uneven impact on households spending behaviour.
 Generally, results suggest that households have become more precautionary with spending as they build savings.